-Topic Visual and landscape management Performance criteria Performance criteria include: compliance with the approved Visual and Landscape CEMP; appropriate landscape treatments are identified and implemented to reduce visu al amenity impacts; and the proposed airport is appropriately integrated into the surrounding region and account the changing nature of Western Sydney. land uses, taking into Implementation framework The Visual and Landscape CEMP will be approved prior to commencement of Main proposed airport.
-The Visual and Landscape CEMP will collate measures to mitigate landscape impacts including cross-references to other environmental management prelevant. and control visual and The Visual and Landscape CEMP will as a minimum: detail the management and mitigation measures to be implemented, including the second control of the seco nose outlined in Table 28-19; describe the process for managing complaints, stakeholder engagement, and en management issues as they arise; merging environmental specify the process for monitoring implementation, reporting, and auditing; and identify the party responsible for implementing the Visual and Landscape CEMP Monitoring Monitoring for visual and landscape impacts will occur as part of the monitoring required the complaints process outlined in the Community and Stakeholder Engagement Pla Auditing and reporting An annual report will be prepared and submitted to the Secretary of the Department Regional Development in relation to compliance with the Visual and Landscape CEN airport commences operations.
-Responsibility Responsibilities include: the Visual and Landscape CEMP will be prepared in consultation with the NSW Environment and relevant local councils; Department of Planning and the Visual and Landscape CEMP will be submitted for approval to the Infrastructure Officer in the Department of Infrastructure and Regional Development; and ture Minister or an SES the D&C contractor responsible for implementing site specific environmental pro statements applicable to the proposed works in accordance with the requiremen Landscape CEMP.
-Table 28-19 Visual and andscape management requirements Topic Mitigation measures Timing Urban design To facilitate the appropriate integration of the proposed airport into the surrounding region, and to assist in minimising impacts to community identity and landscape character, the following measures will be implemented throughout the detailed design process: Pre-construction site and context analysis to inform the early stages of detailed design; and consultation with NSW Department of Planning and Environment and relevant local councils, on the detailed design of Stage 1 development.
-Airport lighting impacts Airport lighting impacts will be mitigated through the use of low angle, cut off LED Pre-construction
+Торіс Visual and landscape management Performance criteria Performance criteria include: compliance with the approved Visual and Landscape CEMP; appropriate landscape treatments are identified and implemented to reduce visual amenity impacts; and the proposed airport is appropriately integrated into the surrounding region and land uses, taking into account the changing nature of Western Sydney.
+Implementation framework The Visual and Landscape CEMP will be approved prior to commencement of Main Construction Works for the proposed airport.
+The Visual and Landscape CEMP will collate measures to mitigate and control visual and landscape impacts including cross-references to other environmental management plans where they are relevant.
+The Visual and Landscape CEMP will as a minimum: • detail the management and mitigation measures to be implemented, including those outlined in Table 28-19; describe the process for managing complaints, stakeholder engagement, and emerging environmental management issues as they arise; specify the process for monitoring implementation, reporting, and auditing; and identify the party responsible for implementing the Visual and Landscape CEMP.
+Monitoring Monitoring for visual and landscape impacts will occur as part of the monitoring requirements associated with the complaints process outlined in the Community and Stakeholder Engagement Plan.
+Auditing and reporting An annual report will be prepared and submitted to the Secretary of the Department of Infrastructure and Regional Development in relation to compliance with the Visual and Landscape CEMP for the period until the airport commences operations.
+Responsibility Responsibilities include: the Visual and Landscape CEMP will be prepared in consultation with the NSW Department of Planning and Environment and relevant local councils; the Visual and Landscape CEMP will be submitted for approval to the Infrastructure Minister or an SES Officer in the Department of Infrastructure and Regional Development; and • the D&C contractor responsible for implementing site specific environmental procedures and work method statements applicable to the proposed works in accordance with the requirements of the Visual and Landscape CEMP.

+Table 28-19 Visual and landscape management requirements

+Торіс Mitigation measures Timing Urban design To facilitate the appropriate integration of the proposed airport into the surrounding region, and to assist in minimising impacts to community identity and landscape character, the following measures will be implemented throughout the detailed design process: Pre-construction • site and context analysis to inform the early stages of detailed design; and consultation with NSW Department of Planning and Environment and relevant local councils, on the detailed design of Stage 1 development.
+Airport lighting impacts Airport lighting impacts will be mitigated through the use of low angle, cut off LED fixtures in the design of airport infrastructure, where practicable.
+Pre-construction